vijayRT/vijayRT/README.md

 ### Hi there 👋

 My name's Vijay.
-I'm a fullstack developer.
+I'm a software engineer.

 I like making websites, APIs, and chatbots 🤖